opentracing-contrib/java-specialagent/opentracing-specialagent-util/src/main/java/io/opentracing/contrib/specialagent/adaption/README.md

 }
 ```

 In this example, `$1?` is the [replacement](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Matcher.html#replaceAll(java.lang.String) string.
-If you don't use `valueRegex`, the output `value` would be interpreted as a plain string.
+If `value` does not specify a regex, the output `value` would be interpreted as a plain string.

 ## Multiple Outputs